InvadingOctopus/octopuskit/Documentation/Tips & Troubleshooting.md

 #### Components having *too* much effect?
 - Make sure that a component is updated (if applicable) only once per frame.
 - Also make sure that a component *system* is added to a scene only once!

+#### Input event components not working?
+- The `OctopusScene.shared...` event components should be added to the `OctopusScene.entity` – Did you directly add one of them to a sub-entity, instead of a `RelayComponent` to them?
+Components can only be in one entity at a time!
+When you add the event components to a child entity, the default scene implementation cannot forward input events to it.

 #### Gesture recognizer components not working?
 - Check their properties for the minimum and maximum number of touches.